siberianfox/g2wiki/Compiling-G2-on-Windows-10-and-Atmel-Studio-7.md

 **Note: do NOT use an ASF project (like the Arduino Due board) when setting up you project!
 It's best not to even download ASF.
 When asked to update it, don't do it**

-## Cloning the git repository.
+## Git and Cloning the Git Repository

-The easiest way on Windows to clone the git repo is probably to use the GitHub Windows app.
+The compile has a dependency on git in Windows, so you ned to install git on Windows even if you are not using the Windows git to manage the project (For example, in a W10 virtual machine on OSX we use git and gitx on OSX for the actual file management function).

+So step 1 below is mandatory.
+The remaining steps are needed only if you intend to manage Git from Windows

-1. Download and install the [GitHub app](https://windows.github.com/).
+1. Download and install the [GitHub app](https://windows.github.com/) for Windows.

+Now clone the g2 project

 2. Log into the GitHub web site -- register if needed, it's free.
 3. Browse to the [g2 project page](https://github.com/synthetos/g2) and then click on the `Clone in Desktop` button.
   * The GitHub application should open up, and ask where to save the new repository.
 The default location will probably be sufficient.